angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

 Of course this is very convenient, but on the other hand you might want to build another configuration.

 We have opted for `angular-cli-ghpages` as following:
-By default, it builds in production mode, but you can configure it yourself using the option `--configuration'.
+By default, it builds in production mode, but you can configure it yourself using the option `--configuration`.

 The project `@azure/ng-deploy` has found another solution.
 Here you have to build by yourself with `ng build` and the builder deploys only the existing project from the `dist`-folder.